brendancooley/brendancooley.github.io/content/posts/icews.md

 lapply(fNames, write, 'fNames.txt', append=TRUE)
 ```

 This will take a minute or two.
 Go get some coffee.
-Alternatively, you can download the raw data (as of April 2018) from my [Dropbox](https://www.dropbox.com/sh/94coknnsbxjds7b/AABMEsxH6jVlDLRygQn0xRtha?dl=0) and plop it into your /rawICEWS folder in your working directory.
 The nice thing about this code is that it should dynamically grab new data as the ICEWS project uploads it to dataverse.

 Either way, now we have all of our raw data ready to go sitting in /rawICEWS.
 The raw ICEWS data is clunky on several dimensions.
 Phil Shrodt provides software to get it into a format that looks recognizable to empirical international relations researchers.
 If you’re interested in the machinery, check it out [here](https://github.com/openeventdata/text_to_CAMEO).